iitkcpslab/OnDemCPP/README.md

 2. Understand the directory structure:<br/>
     1.  include: Contains the header files.<br/>
         By default, the package is configured for the motions of a *Quadcopter in a 2D workspace*.
 However, this can be reconfigured for the motions of a *Turtlebot* in *config.h* file by uncommenting `#define TURTLEBOT`.
-    2.  input: *robot_ws.txt* represents the 2D workspace grid with obstacles and initial locations of the robots.
+    2.  input: *ws_obs_robs.txt* represents the 2D workspace grid with obstacles and initial locations of the robots.
          | Value      | Meaning                              |
          | -----      | ------------------------------------ |
          | 0.0        | Obstacle-occupied cell               |
          | 0.5        | Obstacle-free cell                   |
          | i (&ge; 1) | Initial location of **Robot-i**      |

-        *E.g.*, the given file represents a *4 x 3* grid with 2 robots - Robot-1 and Robot-2, having initial locations (0,0) and (3,2), respectively.
+        *E.g.*, the given file represents a *10 x 10* grid with 3 robots - Robot-1, Robot-2, and Robot-3, having initial locations (1,0), (2, 1), and (3,2), respectively.
     3.  msg: Contains message files.
     4.  output: Contains the obtained results when run with the input.
         * *cap_j.csv* file stores the collision-free paths of the robots generated in the *j*-th horizon.